- Travel and Places»

 800. That is the number of registered restaurants in Phnom Penh.
 But multiply this number by 3 to include the unregistered ones.
 And everyday, more restaurants are opening attracting customers with big discounts.
 Customers are happy but many restaurant owners are complaining.

-Recently, the Government approved a decree on standards for the restaurant industry.
-The Cambodia Restaurant Association welcomes this move as this will bring the restaurants here to international standards.
+Since the Government approved a decree on standards for the restaurant industry, the restaurants have kept up.
 Right now, the food and service in some restaurants are exceptional and training goes on.
 Have lunch at Friends or dinner at Romdeng.
 You can see the ones delivering the service identified as teacher or trainee.
 But, this is not the norm.

 Still, the choices for those who are not picky are many.
 For Khmer food, nothing can beat the ambience and quality at Khmer Surin.
-For international food, there are several upscale restaurants like Van's located in an old colonial building which used to be a bank, the Bougainvillier in the riverfront, Topaz, Le Residence, Pacharan, Malis, Wine 1 and some of the many restaurants at Naga World.
-Then, there are the more chic choices: The Quay and Flavours.
-And the familiar ones like the FCC, Garden Cafe and Comme a la Maison where you can have breakfast that reminds you of your Mom or Grandma.
+For international food, there are several upscale restaurants like Van's located in an old colonial building which used to be a bank, Topaz, Le Residence, Pacharan, Malis, Wine 1 and some of the many restaurants at Naga World.
+Then, there are the more trendy choices which has proliferated the streets of BKK.
+And the familiar ones like the FCC and Comme a la Maison where you can have breakfast that reminds you of your Mom or Grandma.

 For those who are traveling on budget, not to worry.
 For a dollar, you can have a hearty plate of noodles or a big bowl of noodle soup.
 Bread, here, is one of the best in the world.
 Thanks to the French.